-Zapier essentially allows different online tools to “talk” to each other.
+Zapier essentially allows different online tools to “talk” to each other (Read our Zapier Review).
 Whether it's adding new clients to a sales CRM whenever they’re booked on a website, or turning Office 365 emails into Todoist tasks, Zapier saves its users time and generally makes their lives easier.

 Table of Contents